dayvidwhy/dayvidwhy.github.io/README.md

 ```

 ## Troubleshooting
-If something went wrong or the `serve` or `build` command failed initially checking the error message can be helpful but there are some genreal steps to follow to make sure the environment is setup correctly.
+If something went wrong, or the `serve` or `build` command failed initially checking the error message can be helpful, but there are some genreal steps to follow to make sure the environment is setup correctly.

 I currently use ruby `2.7.4` so installing `ruby@2.7` with homebrew is my preference.
-The project will also run with ruby `3.0.2` as of currently checking if you prefer that.

 Check your ruby installation path.